 Marijuana has anti-inflammatory and neuroprotective properties and helps to suppress neurodegeneration in the brain.
 These traits are ideal for any anti-epileptic drugs.
 Recent studies have also established that marijuana improves the general wellbeing of patients who have epilepsy, however, different patients experience different results.

-Cannabis Oils & The Best Strains to Use
+Cannabis Oil for Epilepsy & The Best Strains to Use

 Medical marijuana doctors recommend marijuana oils as the most effective consumption mechanism for epilepsy patients.
 Marijuana oils should be used sublingually, but you can also consume them in drinks or edibles.